material-motion/material-motion/specifications/runtime/runtime.md

 The following topics are open for discussion.
 They do not presently have a clear recommendation.

-- When should Executors be removed from a Runtime?
+- When should Executors be removed from a scheduler?
-- Should Runtimes support target-less Plans?
+- Should schedulers support target-less Plans?

 ### Proposed features

-**Tear down API**: Provide an API to tear down a Runtime.
+**Tear down API**: Provide an API to tear down a scheduler.

 This API would terminate all active executors and remove all registered Plans.